c-grigsby/ml-fintech-case-studies/predicting-loan-signatures/README.md

 ## Business Challenge

-- In this case study, we will be working for a fintech company that specializes in loans.
+- We will be working for a fintech company that specializes in loans.
 It offers low APR loans to applicants based on their financial habits, as most lenders do.
 This company has partnered with a P2P lending marketplace that provides real-time leads (loan applicants).
 The conversion rates for these leads are satisfactory.

 - The company tasks you with creating a model that predicts whether or not these leads will complete the electronic signature phase of the loan application.
 The company seeks to leverage this model to identify less 'quality' applicants (those not responding to the onboarding process) and experiment with directing them to different onboarding screens.